madelineabbott/OUF_CR_twostage/README.md

 # Joint OU factor model and cumulative risk model
 Code for fitting dynamic Ornstein-Uhlenbeck (OU) factor model and cumulative risk model using a weighted two-stage approach.
 Two sets of example data are provided in the [data](/data) directory.
 Each set consists of a file containing the longitudinal outcome data and a file containing the cumulative event outcome data.
 These sets of example data differ in the true OU process that underlies the observed longitudinal outcome; setting 1 corresponds to a setting in which the true OU process has higher correlation and setting 2 corresponds to a setting in which the true OU process has lower correlation.

+To fit this model, first run **stage1.R** and then run **stage2.R**.

 In **stage 1**, the OU factor model is fit using just data on the longitudinal outcomes.
-To carry out stage 1, run **stage1.R**.
 More details on stage 1 estimation can be found [here](https://github.com/madelineabbott/OUF).

-In **stage2.R**, the cumulative risk model.
-After carrying out stage 1 of estimation, stage 2 can be completed by running **stage2.R**.
-This R file uses results from stage 1 to carry out the following steps:
+In **stage2**, the cumulative risk model is fit.
+Stage 2 uses results from stage 1 to carry out the following steps:

 1. Factor scores are predicted at the measurement occasions using the dynamic factor model parameters.
 2. Individuals within the dataset are bootstrapped.